OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

       - The unique identifier for this scorm package.
     * - ScormArchiveFilename
       - string
-      - The filename of the SCORM content file.
+      - The filename of the SCORM original content file.

 For example: